To make running at lunch times work for you, preparation and good organisation are key, so here's how to make things easy:

 The best option is to have those two rest days and head out on a long run at the weekend.
 Each of your sessions should be slightly different, as this will be far more beneficial to you than repeating the same session each time.

-Here are four different suggested lunch hour running sessions.
+Here are several different suggested lunch hour running sessions.
 None of them will take more than 45-50 minutes including a warm-up, so you should still have time to get a bit of lunch.

 Focus: To increase aerobic capacity, increase leg turnover and improve running economy (i.e. the amount of energy it takes to run at any given pace).

 Start with a slow jog, building up gradually over ten minutes to your usual training speed.
 Now speed up to the fastest pace you think you can sustain for five minutes (you shouldn’t be able to hold a conversation during this time – and remember, it’s five minutes, not 30 seconds!).
 Follow this with a three-minute slow jog.
 Then repeat this three more times, using the final slow jog recovery (it doesn’t matter if this is longer than three minutes) to make your way back to work.

 Tip: Ideally you should do the five-minute efforts around the same route, so that you can keep tabs on whether your pace is being maintained or if you are slowing down slightly as the reps go on.